0xbitx/DEDSEC_RANSOMWARE_BUILDER/README.md

 </p>

 <h1 align="center"> DEDSEC_RANSOMWARE_BUILDER</h1>
-<h4 align="center">DEDSEC_RANSOMWARE_BUILDER is linux based ransomware tool that can create a fully offline ransomware exe.</h4>
+<h4 align="center">DEDSEC_RANSOMWARE_BUILDER is linux based ransomware builder tool that can create a fully offline windows ransomware executable.</h4>

 ## DESCRIPTION
 DedSec Ransomware A powerful ransomware tool designed to encrypt victims files with military-grade encryption.
 Simply encrypt your files using DedSec encryption, and only with the unique decryption key, your files can be restored to their original state.